crate/crate-docs/docs/conventions/docs/rst.rst

 General
 =======

-With the exception of pre-formatted text (e.g., literals and code blocks), lines should not exceed 72 characters.
-At this width, GitHub pull request diffs will never be soft wrapped, which aids readability and collaboration.
+With the exception of pre-formatted text (e.g., literals and code blocks), as well as link URLs, lines should not exceed 79 characters.
+They should be wrapped as closely to 79 characters per line as possible, without exceeding that limit.

 ..
 TIP::